andrewlaplante/ScheduleExport/README.md

 # ScheduleExport
-Schedule Exporting Web-Based App for Schools (Compatible with Google, Outlook and Apple Calenders)
+Schedule Exporting Web-Based App for Schools (Compatible with Google, Outlook and Apple Calendars).